-The Company had working capital of \$5,153,800 as at December 31, 2024, compared to \$2,876,334 as at December 31, 2023.
-Increase in working capital during the year ended December 31, 2024, due primarily to proceeds from the sale of the Curionópolis Iron Project and exercise of 3,085,943 share purchase warrants, partially offset by cash consumed to cover exploration and administration expenditures.
+The Company had working capital of \$4,565,226 as at March 31, 2025, compared to \$5,153,800 as at December 31, 2024.
+The change during the period was due primarily to cash used to cover exploration and administration expenditures.
 The Company has reported a significant value in its investment in Bifox.
 However, those shares cannot be easily liquidated, and therefore, the Company does not expect that they will be a source of cash to fund operations in 2025.
 The Company has sufficient capital resources to maintain its operations for twelve months.